Bakersfield Law Firm Representing Victims of Race and Color Discrimination

 Our Track Record of Proven Results Sets the Pace for the Industry

 California, and Bakersfield, in particular, is home to some of the most diverse workforce in the U.S. After repeated government and legislative actions on the federal, state, and local level, individuals from all racial backgrounds have unprecedented opportunities to work in all fields and industries.
 However, even with all of the laws showcasing decades of civil rights advances, there are still remnants of racial prejudices in the workplace.
-In response, our firm has assisted hundreds of clients recover just compensation for being victims of many types of racial discrimination and retaliation.
+In response, our firm has assisted hundreds of clients to recover just compensation for being victims of many types of racial discrimination and retaliation.
 It is sad, but the only way that businesses learn the laws prohibiting race discrimination is after they have violated the laws and judgments or settlements have affected them financially.

 What Is Race Discrimination?